 And when you are ready to start making changes – coming OUT of your bubble escaping the self-sealing logic that’s kept you in it – start making changes.

-Change your story, book an assessment with me or enrol on the online Anxiety De-Program to start making the necessary changes.
+Change your story, enrol on the online Anxiety De-Program to start making the necessary changes.

 Hearing Therapist & Psychotherapist